Loading figure…

 “Locking up nonviolent drug offenders doesn't make sense.
 (Apr 2017)”

-Position extraction pending on 6 issues: Foreign Aid, Gun Policy, Taxes, School Curriculum, Trade, Tech Regulation.
+Position extraction pending on 11 issues: Foreign Policy, National Security, Gun Policy, Taxes, School Curriculum, Trade, Tech Regulation, Elections & Campaigns, Public Health, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on Finance.